+VETERANS INFORMATION

-VETERANS INFORMATION: MCC is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for educational assistance benefits from the U.S. Department of Veteran Affairs (VA).
+MCC is approved by the North Carolina State Approving Agency for the enrollment of persons eligible for educational assistance benefits from the U.S. Department of Veteran Affairs (VA).
 Entitled veterans, eligible spouses and dependent children who have been fully accepted and have registered for classes may be certified to the U.S. DVA Regional Office as enrolled and in pursuit of an approved program of education.

 The veteran student is responsible for requesting official transcripts from the last high school and all colleges attended.
 Official transcript(s) are required and must be sent directly from all previously attended schools to Montgomery Community College.
 Students cannot be certified to receive benefits until all transcripts have been received and evaluated.
+The complete list of requirements to be certified for VA Educational benefits is posted on our website under Paying for College-Veterans Benefits.

-WORKFORCE INNOVATION AND OPPORTUNITY ACT (WIOA): WIOA is a federally funded program designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
+WORKFORCE INNOVATION AND OPPORTUNITY ACT (WIOA)

+WIOA is a federally funded program designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 More information on the WIOA program is available from the MCC Workforce Development Center.